Skip navigation

 Your surgeon will prescribe pain medicines for you to take at home.

-• If you are taking pain medicine 3 or 4 times a day, take it at the same times each day for 3 to 4 days.
-It controls pain better this way.
+• If you are taking pain medicines 3 or 4 times a day, take them at the same times each day for 3 to 4 days.
+They regulate pain better this way.

 • Do not drive or use other heavy machines if you are taking narcotic pain medicines.
 These medicines may make you drowsy and slow your reaction time.